 Our Climate Crisis demands that we move away from carbon-fueled transportation.
 In addition to cycling and walking, electrifying our transport vehicles is necessary to solving climate change.
-LoopWorks is working to provide electric transport to residents and visitors in the Transit Area of Milpitas using Personal Rapid Transit technology.
+LoopWorks is working to provide electric transport to residents and visitors in the Metro Area of Milpitas using Personal Rapid Transit (PRT) technology.
 (See introductory videos here.)

 Transit Area of Milpitas, Calif.

-The arrival of BART service in Milpitas combined with a rapidly-growing population in the transit area around the station means the need for bike/pedestrian crossings of the nearby barriers is also growing rapidly.
+The opening of BART service in Milpitas combined with a rapidly-growing population in the area around the station means the need for bike/pedestrian crossings of the nearby barriers is also growing rapidly.
 The map below, from the Transit Area Specific Plan, shows three blue hash-marked, double-ended arrows that indicate where pedestrian/cyclist barrier crossings are needed.
 The north/south crossing from the BART station to the Piper Drive area is already built at a cost of $14M.

 Milpitas PRT by LoopWorks

-As shown below, an initial dual-loop PRT system is proposed to include 4 miles of guideway connecting 12 stations for a cost of $60M (4 miles x $15M/mile), about the cost of Milpitas City Hall in inflation-adjusted dollars.
+As shown below, an initial dual-loop PRT system is proposed to include 4 miles of guideway connecting 12 stations for a cost of $60M (4 miles x $15M/mile), or about the cost of Milpitas City Hall in inflation-adjusted dollars.
 Operations & Maintenance (O&M) costs would run between $0.6M and $1.8M per year ($60M x 1-3%).

 Milpitas PRT Dual-Loop Configuration